 - Visual evoked potential test (VEP)

-The cause will need to be treated.
+The goal of treatment is to ease symptoms.
+The cause of the cervical myelopathy will need to be treated.
 Symptoms may be managed with:

 - Occupational therapy to help with daily tasks and self-care